How to Transfer iPhone Contacts to Android

 Each method has its pros and cons, but all get the job done.
 Choose the one that fits your comfort level and tech skills.
 Once contacts are transferred, double-check to ensure everything moved correctly.
 This way, you can start using your new Android phone without missing a beat.
 Happy switching!

-How can I transfer my iPhone contacts to an Android phone?
+How can I transfer contacts from iPhone to Android without a computer?

-Are there any risks involved in transferring contacts?
+Are there any risks in transferring contacts between iPhone and Android?

 Was this page helpful?